Luis García Montero: Awards

+Personal life

+Since 1994 he has shared his life with writer Almudena Grandes.

 Controversies

-On 22 October 2008 Luis García Montero was condemned for an injuries case against José Antonio Fortes, professor at the University of Granada.
-The poet in an article published in El País called the professor Fortes disturbing for claiming that Lorcan poetry had been served as an ideological breeding ground for fascist poetry.
-In other writings, Fortes had attacked Francisco Ayala, Antonio Muñoz Molina, Joaquín Sabina, Gustavo Adolfo Bécquer and Rafael Alberti, as fascist writers or Capitalism sellers.
-The judge Miguel Ángel Torres - famous for the known Malaya urbanistic corruption case-, sentenced Luis García Montero to pay a fine of €1,800 as well as another €3,000 to the professor Fortes for serious publicity injuries.
-The poet referred to Fortes as an "indecent fool", and "disturbed", and in a meeting with other members of the Department he called him a "son of a bitch" and an "asshole".
-Although he thanked the many institutional and personal solidarity displays, García Montero announced a short time afterward a request for a leave of absence from the lecturer post that he had at the University of Granada, in which he entered as a professor in 1981.
-He renounces that he left a year later because he found the university Department environment "unbreathable".
+On 22 October 2008 García Montero was condemned for an injuries case against José Antonio Fortes, professor at the University of Granada.
+The poet in an article published in El País called Fortes "disturbing" for claiming that Lorcan poetry had been served as an ideological breeding ground for fascist poetry.
+In other writings, Fortes had attacked Francisco Ayala, Antonio Muñoz Molina, Joaquín Sabina, Gustavo Adolfo Bécquer and Rafael Alberti, as fascist writers or capitalism sellers.
+Judge Miguel Ángel Torres sentenced García Montero to pay a fine of €1,800 as well as another €3,000 to Fortes for serious publicity injuries.
+The poet referred to Fortes as an "indecent fool", and "disturbed", and in a meeting with other members of the department he referred to him by derogatory names.
+Although he thanked the many institutional and personal solidarity displays, García Montero announced a short time afterward a request for a leave of absence from the lecturer post that he had at the University of Granada, which he entered as a professor in 1981.
+He left a year later because he said he found the university department environment "unbreathable".

-One other controversy, this one related to the Premio de Poesía "Ciudad de Burgos" (2012), appeared published in at least three Spanish newspapers.
-Thus the Diario de Burgos titled it: "Una polémica decisión del jurado cuestiona la limpieza del Premio "Ciudad de Burgos" while El Correo de Burgos said "La polémica se sirve en verso" ("Controversy served in verse").
-El Ideal de Granada also picked up the news with the headline: "Polémica en el premio 'Ciudad de Burgos', otorgado al poeta granadino Daniel Rodríguez Moya" ("'Ciudad de Burgos' prize controversy awarded to granadino poet Daniel Rodríquez Moya").
+Another controversy, about the Ciudad de Burgos Poetry Prize (2012), was reported in several Spanish newspapers.

+There has been conflict between the Instituto Cervantes and the Royal Spanish Academy, although both institutions are funded by the state and share a responsibility for promoting the Spanish language.
+The director of the Academy, Santiago Muñoz Machado, has criticised the Instituto.